A Book of My LifeGabriel Ferraz

 Two Lives at Once

-Chapter 3 · Family, Legacy, and the Hardest Negotiation
+Chapter 5 · Family, Legacy, and the Hardest Negotiation

-My father passed away, and the business he spent his life building was weeks from collapse.
-I was not an advisor brought in to solve it.
-I was the family.
+My father passed away, and the business he built was weeks from collapse.

 In memory · A legacy kept

-Chapter 4 · Distressed Private Equity
+Chapter 6 · Distressed Private Equity

 Finding Value in the Wreckage